plonegovbr/volto-code-block/README.md

 ### New Volto Project

-Create a Volto project, and nstall the new add-on and restart Volto:
+Create a Volto project, install the new add-on and restart Volto:

 ```shell
 yarn install